Hazardous Waste Site | Beaumont, TX | 1954 to 2007

 What's Happening Now?

-Under the proposed settlement the Responsible Parties will reimburse Trustees for past and future assessment costs, as well as provide funding to oversee and monitor the restoration project.
+Under the finalized settlement the Responsible Parties will reimburse Trustees for past and future assessment costs, as well as provide funding to oversee and monitor the restoration project.

 The 475-acres of estuarine habitat and wetlands protected under this agreement will be preserved in perpetuity via a conservation easement with Big Thicket Natural Heritage Trust, a local conservation organization, with Trustee oversight.